Everything

 Lead Artist of Everything I Was Told Not To Be

-In 2024, “The Mixed-Race Tape” was premiered at OzAsia Festival across two capacity shows at Nexus Arts with glowing reception.
-Kultar was invited for performances and media appearances on outlets such as ABC Radio National, SBS, Channel 9, themusic.com.au and Glam Adelaide.
+In 2024, “The Mixed-Race Tape” premiered at OzAsia Festival across two capacity shows at Nexus Arts to glowing reception.

 Valerie Berry